 Having joined forces with two other top Australian IP outfits in July 2018, Spruson & Ferguson now has an impressively deep bench and an offering that is hard to beat.
 Patrons rhapsodise about the partnership’s services: “From drafting applications to dispute proceedings and asset commercialisation, the firm’s practitioners utilise their instinctive understanding of our commercial and technological strengths to serve up strategies that further our goals.”
 To take matters one step further, Spruson & Ferguson has recently established an exclusive agreement with Beijing Pat SF Intellectual Property Agency to provide a seamless, A-Z service for the firm’s clients in China.
 Spearheading the chemical and life sciences team, seasoned attorney Simon Potter is a repository of trust for some of the country’s leading academic institutions, including the University of Sydney and the Australian National University.
 Brisbane-based Adam Luxton leads the way for the engineering and IT team; hard-hitters in the mining, energy and medical devices industries alike seek him out for his sharp technical dexterity.
 Although he is more renowned for his expertise in the trademark arena, head of the legal department Khajaque Kortian is continually breaking new ground in the patent space as well.
 The tenacious litigator recently secured the first interlocutory injunction to restrain the launch of a biosimilar pharmaceutical product, on behalf of F Hoffmann-La Roche AG & Roche Products against Sandoz.

-Wrays runs a commercially focused, fully integrated patent attorney and legal practice out of its three offices in Melbourne, Perth and Sydney.
+Wrays runs a commercially focused, fully integrated patent attorney and legal practice out of its four offices in Adelaide, Melbourne, Perth and Sydney.
 The firm has had a bumper year, in which it has absorbed a significant increase in workload – with numerous international pharmaceutical and mechanical industry players joining its roster of clients.
 The client-centric outfit pays the closest attention to the needs of those it serves, which allows it to provide a bespoke offering that has proven irresistible to Australian Stock Exchange-listed and international companies alike.
 Clients of the calibre of Eli Lilly entrust the esteemed set with instructions, which often relate to both contentious and non-contentious matters.
 Gary Cox is the resolute leader of the firm, and is “highly respected in the IP community”, “a favourite in the life sciences arena” and can resolve any kind of patent conundrum with finesse.

 Other recommended experts“The versatile Anthony Alder, of Alder IP, stands out on the legal landscape.
 Knowledgeable, with highly specialised expertise, Anthony is always open-minded and entrepreneurial in his quest to provide solutions to complex issues.
 He provides a seamless service and is a man of integrity and principle.”
 “Fantastic patent prosecutor” and director of Argon IP Hayden Barke is an adroit handler of mechanical briefs.
 The trans-Tasman patent attorney works closely with clients of all stripes, helping them to realise their long-term commercial goals.
 With over two decades of industry experience to his name, Solubility’s own Jeff Bergmann “has an outstanding reputation for his superb licensing skills”.
 Certified licensing professional and IAM Patent 1000 debutant Catherine Boxhall offers a refined transactional patent service from her base at Integra Law.
 Pharmaceuticals connoisseur Wayne Condon possesses over three decades’ worth of experience gained navigating major industry players through regulatory hoops and tricky product launches.
 The former Griffiths litigator now plies his trade at Biopharmalex.
 Having recently set up eponymous boutique Cooper IP, Michael Cooper marries his expertise as a mechanical engineer with his legal capabilities to get deep into the nitty gritty of each and every patent application.
 Dynamic duo and FAL Lawyers co-founders Peter Francis and Jenni Lightowlers have IP asset commercialisation down to a fine art.
 Francis is known for his deft handling of innovative technology briefs, while Lightowlers is a life sciences leader specialising in R&D agreements.
 Blackwattle IP founder Paul Mahony is a computer-related inventions specialist; he is adept at leveraging his in-house experience at a leading telecoms company to navigate thorny issues without breaking a sweat.
 Seasoned advocate Glenn McGowan QC, of Gadens, leverages 27 years’ worth of experience to manage chemical and pharmaceutical patent cases flawlessly.
 Former DibbsBarker man Rob McInnes collaborates closely with technology incubators to realise the value of their assets.
 The “doyen” operates out of his recently established firm Rob McInnes IP Advisory.
 Watermark director Leanne Oitmaa is a force to be reckoned with on both sides of the contentious divide; a dual-qualified practitioner whose expertise spans many sectors, she is widely sought-after.
 Matthew Ward recently departed Shelston IP to set up Forward Intellectual Property; he focuses on building patent portfolios for start-ups, with a view to commercialising their assets in the long term.